qudlaty/BloodAndBullets/docs/DEVDOC.md

   - Changes the "state.selected.targetPosition" if not
 - Clicking a "Nuke all" button
   - Changes hp on all entities
+- ...

-Question: So actions change state within a tick, how should that be related to the tick calculating next game state?
+Question: So actions change state **within** a tick, how should that be related to the **tick** calculating next game state?

+Perhaps we should talk about the following concepts:
+- interface state (selection, targetting, camera position)
+- instant actions (within our turn), changing the GameState
+- queued actions (like walking, shooting) that need to be animated over multiple ticks.

-**Bonus** this nicely relates to redux architecture
+**Bonus** - Actions nicely relate to redux architecture.

+---

+## State Management

 ### Keeping game state in a component state?